Intelligencia GraphQL API Reference

 benchmark_category - String Indicates the benchmark's category.
 For example: Biology, Trial Design or Regulatory

-benchmark_type - String Indicates if the benchmark counts programs (benchmark_type:program) or program-trial pairs (benchmark_type:trial)
+benchmark_type - String Indicates if the benchmark counts programs (benchmark_type:program) or program-trial pairs (benchmark_type:trial).

 failed - Int Number of failed programs or program-trial pairs